ligato/docs/docs/tutorials/06_plugin-lookup.md

 }
 ```

-Now you have three files:
+Now, you have three files:

 - `main.go` with the `main()` method
 - `plugin1.go` with the `HelloWorld` plugin
 - `plugin2.go` with the `HelloUniverse` plugin.

+---

-The next step is to start your second plugin together with the `HelloWorld`.
-Initialize a new plugin in the `main()` add it to the `Plugins` option.
-Then rename the first plugin to `p1`):
+Next, start your second plugin together with the HelloWorld plugin.
+Initialize a new plugin in the `main()`, and add it to the `Plugins` option.
+Then rename the first plugin, HelloWorld, to `p1`:
 ```go
 	p1 := new(HelloWorld)
 	p2 := new(HelloUniverse)